Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You are proficient in a special defense of your choice.
 Gain resistance to a damage type of your choice other than physical.

 ### Staunch
 Whenever you take the Defend major action, ignore any stacks of conditions or afflictions that would be added to you until the start of your next turn.

+### Stout
+You may now use the Block reaction in response to attacks that only apply forced movement but do not deal damage.
+When you use the Block reaction, prevent all forced movement that would be applied by the attack blocked.

 ### Upbeat
 Remove two stacks of each affliction from yourself at the end of each of your turns, rather than the usual one.